Dina Spybey: Career

 Spybey's early career focused on theater.
 In 1993, she appeared in the off-Broadway play Five Women Wearing the Same Dress.
 After three more off-Broadway productions, from 1994 to 1996, she made her Broadway theatre debut in a 1999 production of The Iceman Cometh, at the Brooks Atkinson Theatre.

 Her first television role, in a 1992 episode of the after school special series Lifestories: Families in Crisis, predated her first off-Broadway role.
 This performance, as Becky Bell in "Public Law 106: The Becky Bell Story", earned Spybey the Daytime Emmy Award for Outstanding Performer in a Children's Special.

 Her appearances in film and on television escalated from 1996 onward.
 Spybey was the character Dottie in Greg the Bunny, was in the main cast for the first season of Remember WENN, and also played a stripper colleague of Demi Moore's in Striptease.
-She played a supporting role in her husband Mark Waters' film Just Like Heaven (2005).
+She played a supporting role in the Mark Waters' film Just Like Heaven (2005).
 Spybey portrayed a ghost named Emma in the 2003 Disney movie The Haunted Mansion.
 She had a small role in Waters' Freaky Friday.

 She also appeared in the ninth-season premiere of Frasier ("Don Juan in Hell") in 2001 in the role of Nanette Guzman, Frasier Crane's first wife.
 She was one of three actresses – after Emma Thompson and before Laurie Metcalf – to play a specific point-in-time version of the character over the course of Cheers and Frasier.